Phi Beta Kappa

 Phi Beta Kappa (PBK), America’s oldest and most elite honor society, recognizes the freeing power of a liberal education.
 Members have impeccable academic records.
 They have delved broadly and deeply into their studies.
 They are of strong moral character.
 They have earned the highest mark of intellectual discipline and achievement.

 Invitations to join Phi Beta Kappa (PBK) are extended each spring to students of exceptional academic achievement in liberal studies.
-For specific information about our chapter and membership requirements, please review our informational brochure.
+For specific information about our chapter and membership requirements, please review our informational brochure below or criteria webpage.

 In addition to sponsoring campus events that are consistent with the overall mission of the Phi Beta Kappa Society, the Theta of Maryland administers two annual awards: the Phi Beta Kappa First-Year Awards for Excellence in Liberal Learning and the Gerda Blumenthal Award for special scholarly work in the humanities.

 The Phi Beta Kappa Society was founded in 1776 at the College of William and Mary as the nation’s first academic honor society.
 Over two centuries later the Society’s mission continues to be to honor and advocate the ideals of a liberal arts education.
 The motto of PBK – “love of learning is the guide of life” – derives from the initials of the ancient Greek phrase, Φιλοσοφία Βίου Κυβερνήτης.